AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/understand-common-uses-text-mode.md

 <li value="4">Modify the <em>status</em> line by adding a <strong>:A</strong> to the three letter key of the status:<br><pre>status=PLN:A<br>status_Mod=in</pre></li>
 <li value="5">Click <strong>Save Filter</strong>.<br>You can use the same steps to filter for all statuses of all objects that could be associated with an approval process.</li>
 </ol>
-<h3><a name="filter-for-same-name-group-statuses"></a>Filter for items by same-name statuses when the statuses are associated with different groups</h3>
+<h3 id="filter-for-items-by-same-name-statuses-when-the-statuses-are-associated-with-different-groups"><a name="filter-for-same-name-group-statuses"></a>Filter for items by same-name statuses when the statuses are associated with different groups</h3>
 <p>You can have a task status assigned to Group A named <em>New Status</em> with the three-letter key <em>NST</em>.
 You may have another task status assigned to Group B also named <em>New Status</em> with the three-letter key <em>NES.</em> Although the names for the two statuses can be identical, the three letter code is always unique.<br>For more information about group statuses, see <a href="../../../administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md" class="MCXref xref">Create or edit a group status</a>.<br>To distinguish between the two statuses in our example you can modify the text mode of the filter applied to a task list to ensure items in both statuses are identified:</p>
 <ol>
 <li value="1">Go to the filter you want to customize for a list of tasks, for example.<br>This works the same for projects and issues, as well.</li>